zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 - [Adding custom HTTP Auth headers to store user ID and PassTicket](#adding-custom-http-auth-headers-to-store-user-id-and-passticket)
 ## Overview of how PassTickets are used

-API clients can use various supported methods such as Zowe JWT token or client certificate to access an API service even if the API service itself does not support the JWT token or client certificate.
+API clients can use various supported methods such as a Zowe JWT token or client certificate to access an API service even if the API service itself does not support the JWT token or client certificate.

-When an API client provides a valid authentication method to the API ML, the API Gateway then generates a valid PassTicket for any API service that supports PassTickets.
+When an API client provides a valid authentication method to the API ML, the API Gateway generates a valid PassTicket for any API service that supports PassTickets.
 The API Gateway then uses the PassTicket to access that API service.
 The API Gateway provides the user ID and password in the Authorization header of the HTTP requests using the [Basic authentication scheme](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#Basic_authentication_scheme).

 ## Configuring Zowe to use PassTickets

+Configuring Zowe to use PassTickets involves two processes:
+* Enabling PassTicket support for your ESM
+* Configuring security to allow the Zowe API Gateway to generate PassTickets for an API service

 ### Enabling PassTicket support

 The following steps outline the procedure for enabling PassTicket Support for your ESM:

 #### PassTicket enablement with ACF2